yijia2413/vagrant-cascading-hadoop-cluster/README.md

      $ exit or Ctrl-D
      $ vagrant halt

-When you want to use it again, simply do this:
+When you want to use your cluster again, simply do this:

      $ vagrant up
      $ vagrant ssh master
-     $ sudo start-all.sh
+     $ (master) sudo start-all.sh

 ### Getting rid of the cluster